Peter Kay: Stand-up career

-Kay was included in the Independent on Sunday's "Happy List" in 2009 as "simply Britain's best comedian", and – as an exception to their general rule – was included again in 2010 for also raising funds for Children in Need.
+Kay was included in the Independent on Sundays "Happy List" in 2009 as "simply Britain's best comedian", and – as an exception to their general rule – was included again in 2010 for also raising funds for Children in Need.

 In November 2017, Kay announced his intention to return to stand-up with his first tour in eight years.
 Peter Kay Live: Have Gags, Will Travel was scheduled to begin touring in 2018, beginning with the Genting Arena in April before touring at venues such as SSE Hydro, Manchester Arena, The O2 Arena, First Direct Arena, SSE Arena Belfast, Sheffield Arena and Echo Arena Liverpool.
-On 13 December 2017, Kay announced that he was cancelling all future work projects (including Peter Kay Live: Have Gags Will Travel tour) for family reasons.
-He had asked that the media respect his and his family's privacy.
-The tour hit criticism again regarding phone calls as fans were charged 62p per minute to call premium rate phone lines to claim ticket refunds.
+On 13 December 2017, Kay announced that he was cancelling all future work projects (including Peter Kay Live: Have Gags Will Travel tour) for family reasons, requesting that the media and public respect his and his family's privacy.
+The tour received criticism, as fans were charged 62p per minute to call premium rate phone lines to claim ticket refunds.

 On 6 November 2022, via an advert during the series 22 premiere of I'm a Celebrity...Get Me Out of Here!, Kay announced his first stand-up tour in twelve years, running from 2 December 2022 to 11 August 2023.
 In solidarity with the current cost of living crisis, Kay stated that tickets would start at £35, matching the price of his previous 2010 tour.
-Due to demand, additional dates were announced for 2024, 2025 & 2026.
+Due to demand, additional dates were announced for 2024, 2025 and 2026.

+On 26 November 2025, Kay announced 9 additional arena shows for 2026 as part of his "Better Late Than Never" Tour, ending in August.
+Profits from these performances will be donated to the 12 cancer charities.
+Kay expressed hope for public engagement for this cause, stating, "Unfortunately, just about everyone knows someone who's been affected by one of the cancers on that list.
+I really hope people can get behind this."
+All additional performances are in the Manchester Arena.